UPDATE 1-EU raises flag over French, Italian, Spanish economies

 If those problems were to worsen, it would signify that almost no EU economy, save perhaps Germany, is immune from the impact of the debt crisis, and borrowing costs across the region would be likely to rise in reflection of that risk.

-France's share of the EU's export market declined 11.2 percent between 2006 and 2011, the report said, while rising unit labor costs have eaten away at its competitiveness.
+France's share of the EU's export market declined by 11.2 percent between 2006 and 2011, the report said, while rising unit labour costs have eaten away at Its competitiveness.

 "Why so?
 Because France is a core country, France is, in terms of its size and economic position, a very significant member of the euro zone."